bc-cisc3115-erq6-fall2019/cisc3115/maven/README.md

 For this particular example, from the root directory of the project you'd run:

-`mvn -B archetype:generate -DgroupId=cisc3130 -DartifactId=maven-example`
+`mvn -B archetype:generate -DgroupId=myApp -DartifactId=maven-example`

 This would create the folder `maven-example` with maven's project structure within it and a `pom.xml` file.